 Our school understands that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children.
+Barriers can exist when recognising abuse and neglect in this group of children.
 This can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and disabilities can be disproportionally impacted by things like bullyingwithout outwardly showing any signs; - · Communication barriers and difficulties in overcoming these barriers
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability, without further exploration - That they may be more prone to peer group isolation than others - The potential to be disproportionally impacted by things like bullying, without outwardly showing signs - Communication difficulties in overcoming these barriers